-

 What are the duties of the directors and controlling shareholders of a target company?

-Shareholders do not owe fiduciary duties to the company in the same way as directors do.
-However, majority shareholders do have to conduct the affairs of the company in a manner which does not unfairly prejudice the rights of minority shareholders.
+Shareholders do not owe fiduciary duties to the company in the same way as directors.
+However, majority shareholders should conduct the affairs of the company in a manner which does not unfairly prejudice the rights of minority shareholders.
+Certain obligations and disclosure requirements apply to shareholders with, or acquiring, controlling stakes.

 -